rasbt/LLMs-from-scratch/ch06/03_bonus_imdb-classification/README.md

 ---

-A scikit-learn Logistic Regression model as a basline.
+A scikit-learn Logistic Regression model as a baseline.

 ```bash
 python train-sklearn-logreg.py